Unsatisfactory Academic Performance

 A student’s progress toward successful completion of a graduate degree shall be deemed unsatisfactory if any of the following conditions occur:

-- Failure to maintain a cumulative grade point average of 3.0 or greater (see Graduate Grading System section);
+- Failure to maintain a cumulative grade point average (GPA) of 3.0 or greater (see Graduate Grading System section);

 - Receipt of an “Unsatisfactory Progress” recommendation from the following: